MEET THE TEAM

-Amie Kang is a third-year doctoral student in the Counseling Psychology program at Boston College.
-Before, she earned her B.A. in Psychology at UC Berkeley and her Ed.M. in Human Development and Psychology at the Harvard Graduate School of Education.
-Amie has been part of the Purpose Lab for one year and leads the True North project, working with a talented team of students.
+Amie Kang is a doctoral student in the Counseling Psychology program at Boston College.
+She earned her B.A. in Psychology at UC Berkeley and her Ed.M. in Human Development and Psychology at the Harvard Graduate School of Education.
+Amie led the True North project, supervising a talented team of students.
 Apart from work and studies, Amie enjoys drinking lattes, experimenting with new recipes, and taking walks along the Charles River.

-Lily Konowitz is a fifth-year doctoral student in the Counseling Psychology program at Boston College.
+Lily Konowitz, Ph.D. completed her doctorate in the Counseling Psychology program at Boston College.
 She earned her B.A. in psychology and political science at Bucknell University, and her masters in counseling theories at Boston College.
-Working closely with other research assistants and Dr. Liang, Lily led the Changemakers project, MentorOn project, and the Antecedents of Purpose study.
-In her free time she enjoys spending time with friends and family (when its not COVID), exercising, and reading novels/thrillers.
+Lily led the Changemakers project, MentorOn project, and the Antecedents of Purpose study.
+In her free time she enjoys spending time with friends and family, exercising, and reading novels/thrillers.